 Every money-move a company makes is written down inside of this report, so reading it over will give you great insight into how the company is functioning and if the stock seems valuable to you.

-Discounted Cash Flow Model
+3. Discounted Cash Flow Model

 During my time completing my Master’s, this model was the basis for all stock valuation.
-Why?
-Because a DCF model estimates a company's intrinsic value and is compared to the company’s market value.
+A DCF model estimates a company's intrinsic value and is compared to the company’s market value.

 I thought to myself, “If I invest $200 today at a 10% annual interest rate, the investment will be worth $220 in one year.”
 That interest rate is all you need to know.

 If we expect a 5% growth rate in our cash flow, we would end up with $19,144 in cash flow by the end of year 5.

 The main point is to always look at how cash flow is doing for the company dating 5 years back (located in the cash flow statement) and what you expect cash flows will be in the future using a discount rate.

 For those of you just starting out in the investing world, taking a course on corporate valuation is an important step in understanding a company’s cash flow.